 Many landfills depend on manual monitoring of the LFG.
 In this system, an LFG operator will check the LFG collection wells at a set time, typically every week or month.
 The operator will adjust the flow of each LFG collection well based on available data, which may include the current gas composition and outdoor conditions.
 If there is too much pulling force at a given well, atmospheric air might get pulled through as well which could cause underground fires due to the mixture of oxygen and CH4.
 If there is not enough pulling force, LFG will escape into the atmosphere and may add odor pollution to the surrounding communities.
 This manual LFG monitoring is labor intensive and relatively inefficient since adjustments at each well are only made once or twice per month.

-Loci Controls is a company that provides an automated gas collection system for landfills to maximize their methane collection.
+Loci Controls, a member of the RNG Coalition, is a company that provides an automated gas collection system for landfills to maximize their methane collection.
 Automation of this gas collection process allows for constant monitoring of the gas composition and adjustment to flow rates, and Loci has offered a solution that does just that.
 Sensors at each wellhead monitor the biogas being generated full-time and can easily and automatically adjust to the current gas composition and atmospheric conditions.
 This allows the system to take in more biogas when the methane composition is high and less biogas when the composition is low while also allowing the system to adjust for changes in the atmospheric pressure and weather.
 This leaves a safer system with less outdoor pollution.

 A case study analyzing Loci Controls’ operations at an Oklahoma landfill found that they increased methane production by 55% relative to the previous year.
 This elevated methane production increased net revenue by $250,000 per month, with a return on investment of 800%.